 We do support high-capacity sending to ensure your messages get delivered in a reasonable time frame, which makes compliance easier.
 Not all platforms offer that, which can lead to messages taking hours to send.

-Exception: These rules are generally for marketing blasts, so emergency alerts—like a weather closure—would be an exception.
+Exception: These rules are generally for SMS marketing campaigns, so emergency alerts—like a weather closure—would be an exception.

 TCPA and other rules and regulations have even more guidelines for text messaging compliance.
 Some of it can get pretty technical and confusing.

-There’s person-to-person (P2P) texting where one human texts another, and there’s application-to-person (A2P) texting where messages are sent through a software application to another human.
+There’s person-to-person (P2P) texting (or two-way texting) where one human texts another, and there’s application-to-person (A2P) texting where messages are sent through a software application to another human.
 Most organizational texting is A2P and you’ll follow those guidelines.

-The Rally platform supports both A2P and P2P, with compliance baked into the system so you don’t have to worry.
+The Rally platform supports both A2P and P2P text messaging services, with compliance baked into the system so you don’t have to worry.

 There are also 10-digit long code (10DLC) phone numbers that nonprofits can register (we can help!), as well as the five- or six-digit short codes (such as 24365 that we use) that can be shared or unique (though a unique short code can be expensive).